zolrath/wemux/README.md

   wemux session in mirror mode.
   * If the client has already started a wemux pair mode session, it will reattach to the session in pair mode.

+#### Other Commands
+  wemux passes commands it doesn't understand through to tmux with the correct socket setting.

+  `wemux list-sessions` is the same as entering `tmux -S /tmp/wemux list-sessions`

+## Multi-Host Capabilities
+  wemux supports passing a second argument to its commands to specify a specific session hostname.
+This allows multiple hosts on the same machine to host their own independent wemux sessions with their own clients.

+  This is not needed for most use cases.

+  wemux will remember the last host attached to in order to make reconnecting to the same hostname easy. `wemux help` will output the currently specified hostname along with the wemux command list.

+### Specifying Hostname
+  All the commands you know and love will accept an optional second argument of the hostname you would like to start/attach/mirror/pair to.

+    wemux start ProjectX
+    wemux attach ProjectX
+    wemux stop ProjectX
+    wemux mirror ProjectX
+    wemux pair ProjectX
+    wemux logout ProjectX

 ## Configuration
 ### Host Mode